carlo-liparata/vex_snippets/README.md

-#Some useful vex snippets and pieces of code
+Some useful vex snippets and pieces of code
+Look at the wiki for more info